 The team is composed of a Director, Dr. Vidya Iyer, and at any one time between 6-9 research associates/assistants/volunteers, most of whom are internationally-trained physicians.
-The team is supervised by the Chief Scientific Officer and Chairman of OB/GYN at Tufts MC, Dr. Errol Norwitz, the Vice-Chair for Research in the Department of Pediatrics and Executive Director for MIRI, Dr. Jill Maron.
+The team is supervised by the Vice-Chair for Research in the Department of Pediatrics and Executive Director for MIRI, Dr. Jill Maron.
 As Director of the Clinical Trials Research Team, Dr. Vidya Iyer is responsible for the operations and logistics of the team’s performance.

 In addition to MIRI, the Departments of OB/GYN and Pediatrics have established a large Clinical Trials Research Team which primarily supports industry-sponsored clinical trials.
 The team is also involved in running investigator-initiated trials, federally-funded studies, and provide support for research projects initiated by residents and fellows.
 Currently, the team is involved in about 46 projects spread across the Department of OB/GYN (included 11 federally-funded studies) and approximately 50 trials in Pediatrics.
 Activities performed by the team include, but are not limited to, screening for eligible study subjects, subject recruitment, sample collection and processing, designing workflow for new trials, collecting and abstracting data, assistance with IRB applications and renewals, help with protocol design and writing, and preparing for federal and sponsor audits.

 Each fellow is required to attend a statistics/clinical study design course.
 The department sponsors their attendance at an Exxcellence in Clinical Research Course or a statistics/clinical research study design course at Graduate School of Biomedical Sciences at Tufts University.

 Fellows who are especially interested in cultivating their skills in clinical research and study design can take additional graduate courses at the Graduate School of Biomedical Sciences during their research/elective months.